 The cost of materials and supplies necessary to carry out the service program are ALLOWABLE.
-Purchases made specifically for the Program should be charged at their actual prices after deducting all quantity discounts, rebates, and allowances received by the facility.
+Purchases made specifically for the program should be charged at their actual prices after deducting all quantity discounts, rebates, and allowances received.

-Withdrawal from general stores or stock rooms should be charged at cost under any recognized method of pricing consistently applied.
+Withdrawal from general stores or stockrooms should be charged at cost under any recognized method of pricing consistently applied.
 Incoming transportation charges are a proper part of material cost.